filecoin-project/website-security.filecoin.io/content/responsible-disclosure.md

     1. Medium to High Severity issues may result in a minor release including the patch.
     1. Low severity issues can be addressed in the next regular release.

-#### Safe Harbor
+#### Safe harbor

 We consider security research conducted in alignment with our Disclosure Policy to be protected by Safe Harbor:

 - Authorized in view of any applicable anti-hacking laws, and we will not initiate or support legal action against you for accidental, good faith violations of this policy
 - Authorized in view of relevant anti-circumvention laws, and we will not bring a claim against you for circumvention of technology controls
 - Exempt from restrictions in our Acceptable Usage Policy that would interfere with conducting security research, and we waive those restrictions on a limited basis
 - Lawful, helpful to the overall security of the Internet, and conducted in good faith

 You are expected to comply with all applicable laws.
 If legal action is initiated by a third party against you and you have complied with this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.</p>